vanttec/vanttec_documentation/source/vsd/vsd_programming_standards.rst

     const int STATES_NUMBER= 9;

-MACROS
+Macros
 ------

-Avoid the use MACROS !
+Avoid the use macros !

 Use instead: